Licensed Child Modeling Agents Kids Agents Baby Modeling E. T. Raves

-Many child actors and child performers also have a children's talent managers in addition to a children's agent.
+Many child actors also have a talent manager in addition to a children's agent.
 Here are basic job descriptions:

 Children's Talent Agents

-- Charges 10% commission on theatrical and commercial work and 15% on non-union jobs
+Charges 10% commission on Union TV, Film and TV Commercial projects and 15-20% on non-union projects

 Children's Modeling Agents

-- Focuses on getting your child modeling jobs and negotiating child model contracts.
+Focus on getting your child modeling jobs and negotiating child modeling contracts.

-- Has a small or large amount of baby models and child models depending on agency, market and time of year
+Has a small or large amount of baby models and child models depending on agency, market and time of year

-- Charges 20% commission on print jobs and 15% commission on non-union commercials, 10% commission on union jobs.
+Charges 20% commission on print jobs and 15% commission on non-union commercials, 10% commission on union jobs.

-- Help child get a great child talent agent to work in partnership
+Help child get a great children's talent agent to work in partnership

-- Helps your child agent get auditions and jobs (In NY and CA, they are not permitted to obtain employment without working with a licensed agent).
+Help your child's agent get auditions and jobs (In NY and CA, they are not permitted to obtain employment without working with a licensed agent).

-- Usually have a small amount of child clients
+Usually have a much smaller amount of child clients

 Usually charge 15% commission (negotiated at the beginning of your partnership)